The White Lotus: Development

-Development of the show began after the COVID-19 lockdowns in 2020, when HBO head of programming Casey Bloys asked Mike White whether he had any ideas for a show that could be shot in a bubble environment under lockdown conditions.

-The show's concept was "partly inspired" by White's work on an earlier proposed series that was never picked up by a network: The Tears of St. Patsy, which would have featured Jennifer Coolidge "as a frustrated actor navigating a dangerous world".
+Development of The White Lotus began after the COVID-19 lockdowns in 2020, when HBO head of programming Casey Bloys asked Mike White whether he had any ideas for a show that could be shot in a bubble environment under lockdown conditions.
+The show's concept was "partly inspired" by White's work on an earlier proposed series, The Tears of St. Patsy, that was not picked up by a network and would have featured Jennifer Coolidge "as a frustrated actor navigating a dangerous world".

 The initial problem White faced was where to set and shoot the show.
-White did not like commuting to a San Fernando Valley studio to shoot Enlightened (2011–2013)—though he is proud of his work on that show—and wanted to take his next HBO project to exotic locations.
+White did not like commuting to a San Fernando Valley studio to shoot Enlightened and wanted to take his next HBO project to exotic locations.
 The first idea was Australia, but eight-week-long work visas (the longest available in 2020) were not long enough to shoot a full season.
 The second idea was Hawaii.
-At the time, Four Seasons Hotels and Resorts was the only hotel operator in Hawaii willing to allow HBO to take over a luxury hotel property for 13 weeks to shoot a new television series with an unknown plot.
-No scripts had been finished, and all the production team had was a "nondescript first episode".
-But the show promised to bring the hotel some money, which was preferable to staying closed.
+At the time, Four Seasons Hotels and Resorts was the only hotel operator in Hawaii willing to allow HBO to take over a property for 13 weeks to shoot a new television series with an unknown plot.
+No scripts had been finished and all the production team had was a "nondescript first episode", but the show promised to bring the hotel some money, which it preferred to staying closed.

 At the beginning, "there was no money to make the show", so the producers staffed it with an ensemble cast where "everyone is treated the same", paid the same, and gets "alphabetical billing".
 All actors (regardless of prominence) have to audition for the show, and they audition separately; there are no chemistry tests.
 The cast has to make it work when they finally meet at a Four Seasons resort.
 All regular cast members work "at scale"—reportedly, roughly $40,000 per episode as of season 3—and that rule is "not negotiable".
 The producers know some actors cannot accept such conditions and "can't hold it against people who need to make a living", but imposing this system up front and continuing it into subsequent seasons enabled them to focus on casting "people who want to do the project for the right reasons".